Queen Elizabeth II Platinum Jubilee Medal: Eligibility

+Members of the Royal Family and extended family were equally eligible.

 Canada

-The government of Canada opted not to produce a Platinum Jubilee medal, despite having issued medals for royal jubilees since at least Queen Victoria's in 1897.
-The decision was criticized by the Royal Canadian Legion and the Monarchist League of Canada.
-In response, the provinces of Prince Edward Island, Nova Scotia, New Brunswick, Manitoba, Alberta, and Saskatchewan instituted a provincial Platinum Jubilee medal to mark the Queen's 70 years on the Canadian throne.
+Despite the idea of a medal for Elizabeth II's Platinum Jubilee gaining the support of "many Tory and NDP members [as well as] nearly 90% of government backbenchers", and "many thousands" of Canadians having written to Prime Minister Justin Trudeau and/or their member of Parliament to express their encouragement, the federal Cabinet advised against the production of a commemorative medal for the Queen of Canada's Platinum Jubilee.
+This was the first time in Canadian history that such a medal had not been issued, the Crown having done so for royal jubilees since at least Queen Victoria's in 1897.
+The decision was criticized by the Royal Canadian Legion and the Monarchist League of Canada and the provinces of Prince Edward Island, Nova Scotia, New Brunswick, Manitoba, Alberta, and Saskatchewan each instituted their own Platinum Jubilee medal.

-On 3 November 2022, the Governor General signed an order-in-council approving the insertion of all the provincial Platinum Jubilee medals into the order of precedence in the Canadian honours system, following all the medals under the heading Other Medals in Section 1 of the Canadian Orders, Decorations, and Medals Directive, 1998.
+The Governor General signed, on 3 November 2022, an order-in-council approving the inclusion of the provincial Platinum Jubilee medals in the order of precedence, per the Canadian Orders, Decorations, and Medals Directive, 1998.

 Design

 The designs of the medals are similar in all the provinces that produced one, differing only in each depicting the shield of the particular province's coat of arms, as well as the province's official flower—the wild rose for Alberta, prairie crocus for Manitoba, purple violet for New Brunswick, mayflower for Nova Scotia, pink lady's slipper for Prince Edward Island, and western red lily for Saskatchewan.
 All are silver in colour, 32mm in diameter, and with a ring suspension.
 The obverse depicts the same crowned effigy of the Queen that was previously used for the Canadian Queen Elizabeth II Diamond Jubilee Medal, while the reverse displays the Queen's royal cypher with the dates of her reign—1952 and 2022—on either side, at the top.
 The provincial shield of arms is in the centre, on both sides of which are renderings of the official flower of the province and, appearing at the base, is the motto VIVAT REGINA ("long live the Queen!").

 The ribbon uses a new arrangement of the blue, red, and white colours found in the ribbons of the Queen Elizabeth II Coronation Medal, Queen Elizabeth II Silver Jubilee Medal, Queen Elizabeth II Golden Jubilee Medal, and Queen Elizabeth II Diamond Jubilee Medal.